secade/tremulaes.com/README.md

 I used Jekyll as an html preprocessor to help with creation of the site.
 This is my first project using this tool.

-#### Bourbon/Neat

-I preferred the lightweight nature of Bourbon and Neat over the overbearing nature of something as heavy as Bootstrap.
-This is my first project using either of these tools.

 #### Wercker

 I used this as a means of automated deployment to my webhosting service.